-Through preliminary discussions with CDFG and USFWS (Wildlife Agencies), restoration proposals within the first two groups (11 total proposals) possess the necessary biological value that would enable OCTA to obtain mitigation credits for the M2 freeway projects.
+Through preliminary discussions with CDFG and USFWS (Wildlife Agencies), and the ACOE restoration proposals within the first two groups (14 total proposals) possess the necessary biological value that would enable OCTA to obtain mitigation credits for the M2 freeway projects.
+A list of all of the proposed restoration projects from 2009 to 2012 are attached as Appendix A.